mpizka/bookbot/README.md

 # bookbot

-Testing out the boot.dev course...
+`bookbot` is a small project I will use to test out the coursework on https://www.boot.dev.